caiopizzol/api-requests/examples/README.md

 ## Requirements

-All examples require the API Requests package to be installed.
+All examples require the Integrates package to be installed.
 If you're working with the development version, you can install it in development mode:

 ```bash
 pip install -e ../